 Objective 2.
 Agricultural professionals target educational programs to nontraditional producers and consumers including Middle Eastern, Hispanic, African American, women, youth (4-H and FFA), religious groups, small and limited-resource farmers.
 In delivering educational programs, professionals become sensitive to social and environmental issues as well as the economic and production aspects of the goat industry.
 As a result, the professional strengthens his/her social and outreach skills leading to the inclusion of diverse groups in programming.

 Objective 3.
 Agricultural professionals and farmers share expertise to: 1) develop and strengthen multi-state, multidisciplinary collaboration (agencies, 1890, 1862, and farmers) and 2) provide cross-state educational programming in sustainable goat production/economic systems.
 Agricultural professionals broaden their scope and become “system thinkers”.

-3. Kentucky Cooperative Extension held a Sheep and Goat Summit in June of 2006 to address research and extension needs of the state.
+4. Kentucky held a Sheep and Goat Summit in June of 2006 to address needs of the state.
 There were 65 professionals and farmers attending.
-Professionals crossed several disciplines.
-The University of Kentucky ANR Director and the Dean of the College of Agriculture called the Summit because they recognized sheep and goats as priority areas for Extension agent training.